 “Now we’re on Pluto,” he announces.

-After a dusty mile, the truck eases to a stop at the low-slung ranch home of Bobby T., who’s enjoying the summer sun from his wheelchair in the front yard.
+After a dusty mile, the truck eases to a stop at the low-slung ranch home of Bobby T., which he brought from western ranch brokers who’s enjoying the summer sun from his wheelchair in the front yard.
 Grant talks about the crops and the Thompson clan, the family that calls this place home and who welcomed Grant as their own when he moved from New York City.
 Bobby is friendly, but his eyes continually retreat to a thousand-yard stare that reaches beyond the fields.